-You might have noticed that my CV is really just a downloadable link, but here are some other presentations that might be of interest.
-All of the links on this page are presentations that are in PDF format.
+You might have noticed that my CV is really just a downloadable link, but here are some other downloads that might be of interest.

-2012 for ACAL 37. .
+2012 presented at the 37th Annual Conference on African Linguistics. .
 Abstract: Anti-Agreement Effects (AAE) in Bantu languages are descriptively the selection of one agreement marker over another.
 Theoretically this morphological alternation is the fall out from subject extraction in relative clauses and wh-questions.
 Previous accounts of Bantu AAE (Schneider-Zioga 2000) argue that long distance extraction can induce optional AAE, but this optionality is treated as free morphological variation.
 Based on evidence from Abo (A42), a North-Western Bantu language, I argue that even seemingly "optional" AAE should not be understood as free morphological variation and is in fact governed by syntactic principles.

 2012 : An introductory linguistics lecture with a brief overview of the history of the English language.
 This lecture includes a video link to the Open Univeristy's History of English condensed.